-A mahjong maker devotes his whole life to hand-carved mahjong.
+A mahjong maker insists on making hand-carved mahjong.

 By Kathy Yee